eudoxia0/flashcards/Cards/Term Rewriting and All That.md

 C:
 Term: [normalizing rewrite system]

-Definition: [A rewrite system where every element has a normal form.]
+Definition: [A rewrite system where every element has at least one normal form.]

 C:
 [$\text{SemiConfluent}(R)$]